16 July 2019

 St Columba is said to have landed here in the 6th century on his way to Iona.
 You can visit the 14th-century ruined priory, complete with an ossuary where you’ll see human skulls and bones.
 Outside is a very fine carved Celtic cross.
 As long as you cross the Strand on a receding tide you should have time to walk to the Priory and visit one of the fine beaches before heading back so the tide doesn’t cut you off.

-Scottish Island Bagging – The Walkhighlands Guide to the Islands of Scotland is published 3 October 2019.
-It is available to pre-order at 20% off from the publishers Vertebrate.
+Scottish Island Bagging – The Walkhighlands Guide to the Islands of Scotland is published by Vertebrate.

 Focusing on the 99 islands that have regular trips or means of access for visitors, plus 55 other islands which have no regular transport but are still of significant size or interest, the authors have described the best ways to experience each one.